Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Implementation of the Measurement Channels

 Combining this with the discretization error $\|\widetilde A_g-A_g\|\le \epsilon$ yields an $(\alpha_g,b_g,\epsilon_g)$-block encoding of $A_g$ with desired parameters.

 \emph{Step 4: query complexity and controlled evolutions.} The select oracle takes the form

 Substituting the definition \eqref{def:wj} of $W_j$, we obtain the factorization

 Therefore, the whole construction uses exactly one query to $U_A$.
 The required controlled Hamiltonian evolutions only involve times $t_j\in[-T,T]$, and hence the maximum evolution time is of the same order as the truncation time $T$ in \eqref{eq:truncationtime}.
+Equivalently, the stated controlled simulation time is the maximum time in the multiplexed controlled evolutions as above.
 This proves the theorem. \end{proof}